-In collaboration with CSIRO, CEAT will be running a Responsible Innovation pilot course in 2021.
+In collaboration with CSIRO, CEAT is piloting a Responsible Innovation course in May 2021.
 Emerging science and technology is creating complex issues for societies and their decision makers.
 Novel and disruptive innovations and technologies present significant policy, regulatory and ethical challenges, which if left unresolved, could constrain the potential for future science to deliver benefits to society now and in the future.

-This highly interactive course involves a range of learning experiences including group work, individual reflections, readings, brainstorming and collaboration.
+This course will focus on how to operationalise the concept through practitioner-focused experiential learning tailored to the Australian Agri-Technology innovation sector.
+It is a highly interactive course Led by CEAT Fellow and Professor Emeritus Janelle Allison, based on a range of learning experiences including group work, individual reflections, readings, brainstorming and collaboration.
 The course includes real-world case studies and authentic work-based learning, requiring participants to reflect on Responsible Innovation through the lens of their own work and experiences.

 The course requires a 35-hour time commitment.
-It is staged in four modules over four three-hour synchronous sessions and asynchronous individual and group activities.
-There is no cost to participants.
+It commences with a two hour synchronous introduction and subsequent conclusion session.
+There are four modules based on three-hour synchronous sessions and asynchronous individual and group activities.